-Vault published its 2019 and 2020 lists of the best law firms for your career: "Best Law Firms to Work For" and "Best Midsize Law Firms to Work For."
+Vault published its 2020 lists of the best law firms for your career: "Best Law Firms to Work For" and "Best Midsize Law Firms to Work For."
 Associates at these firms rated their employers on job satisfaction, work culture, hours, substantive work, and other criteria.
 Whether you are a soon-to-be or recent law school graduate, or an established attorney who wants to change jobs, use these rankings to discover firms that offer the best career opportunities.

 How to Use Vault's Rankings

 The following are the top 10 firms from Vault's lists of 25 Big and 20 Midsize firms.
 From Vault's site, you can get more information about each one.
 See how each firm ranked on other Vault lists and what associates said were "uppers" and "downers" about them.
 Also, read about the firms' histories and see what news they are making today.

 Vault's Best Firms to Work For